What do you want to learn?

 How automated shipping can speed up growth

 Automation significantly reduces the need for human intervention in shipping processes.
 This is because tasks like order verification and shipping label creation and printing can be performed using automation tools.
-As a result, business owners need less labor and can reassign team members to roles that should not rely on automation.
+As a result, business owners need less labour and can reassign team members to roles that should not rely on automation.

 “An hour after an influencer ordered from me, he had already received an email saying his order had shipped.
-If I was fulfilling orders myself, it would have taken me much longer.
+If I was fulfiling orders myself, it would have taken me much longer.
 This was the perfect example of ShipBob working how it should, automatically sending tracking info and giving my customers everything they needed.”

 Tracey Wallace, Founder of Doris Sleep

 Automated shipping can deliver massive benefits for ecommerce businesses that are processing hundreds of orders or more per month.
-By outsourcing fulfillment to a tech-enabled 3PL, ecommerce businesses can take managing inventory, packing boxes, dealing with carriers, and more off their plates.
+By outsourcing fulfilment to a tech-enabled 3PL, ecommerce businesses can take managing inventory, packing boxes, dealing with carriers, and more off their plates.

 Spend less money